kailash-manasarovar/statement/docs/timeline/2024/february.md

 ![Threat of violence from Mark Mosely account](../../content/images/threats/threats-around-threats.png)

-- Interestingly, it is only a few days previous, Wednesday 20th November 2024, that I checked this account and it was still live and posting.
+- Interestingly, it is only a few days previous to drafting this section up, Wednesday 20th November 2024, that I checked this account and it was still live and posting.

 ![Account still live and posting just a few days ago](../../content/images/threats/threat-of-violence-ac-open-a-few-days-back.png)

-- I consider that to demonstrate how hackers are still accessing everything I do online in more-or-less real time.
+- I consider that a demonstrate how hackers are still monitoring everything I do online in more-or-less real time.
 - Going back to the original threat, I consider the threat to be credible and to mean that someone may throw acid on my face.
-- A lot of my Twitter pals suggest reporting to the police: https://x.com/search?q=(to%3A1frgvn)%20until%3A2024-02-21%20since%3A2024-02-19&src=typed_query&f=live.
+- A lot of my Twitter pals suggest reporting to the police: https://x.com/1FRGVN/status/1759685644278723021.
 - He has deleted the account now.

 !!! danger "Hackers still active - November 2024"